DSR-RHIT/me447-visualizing-data/cm/cm502_software-lab.md

 All we are going to do is create a set of empty sub-directories (folders).

-  - Open the R project for your portfolio
+  - Re-open (if you closed it) the R project for your portfolio

 Next, use one of these two approaches

   - In your OS, use your usual method for creating folders manually
-  - In RStudio, find *Files* in the pane ribbon and select *New Folder*
+  - Or in RStudio, *Files \> New Folder*

 Using either approach, create new folders for `carpentry`, `data-raw`, etc. When done, the directory tree should look like this (you might have